GoogleChromeLabs/bubblewrap/packages/cli/README.md

 |startUrl|string|true|The start path for the TWA.
 Must be relative to the domain.|
 |themeColor|string|true|The color used for the status bar.|
 |webManifestUrl|string|false|Full URL to the PWA Web Manifest.
 Required for the application to be compatible with Chrome OS devices.|

-false|Initial orientation used to launch the Android application.
-Defaults to `'default'`.|

 ### Features